UN Women Connects Regional Feminist Movements to Discuss Generation Equality Commitments

 Representatives of Feminist Movements from East and Southern Africa region recently converged virtually to discuss strategies for the enhancement of their gender equality programmes under the UN Women global campaign, Generation Equality: Realizing Women’s Rights for an Equal Future.

 The dialogue identified key priority areas for concrete actions including improving resource mobilization efforts for more funds to up-scale gender equality interventions.
-There were concerns among speakers including Ms Mary Rusimbi and Professor Lulama Makhubela of South Africa, that while the region has experienced slow progress in gender equality since the signing of the Beijing Platform for Action in 1995, this has not translated to a significant increase in funding to accelerate the pace and gains.
-They advocated for expanded women’s rights Fund Organisations; funding that will specifically address concerns around poor succession planning to promote young women leadership, gender budget statements and gender accountability mechanisms to ensure that commitments are translated into actions, among other interventions.
+Speakers including Ms. Rusimbi from Tanzania and Professor Lulama Makhubela from South Africa explained that while the region has experienced slow progress in gender equality since the signing of the Beijing Platform for Action in 1995, this has not translated to a significant increase in funding to accelerate the pace and increase the gains.
+They advocated for expanding women’s rights Trust Funds to address priority areas more funding to tackle poor succession planning and promote young women’s leadership in women’s rights organisations and government; gender budget statements and gender accountability mechanisms to ensure that commitments are translated into real actions.
 The general consensus was on working differently, leveraging technology and innovation, to bolster the movement’s performance.
-Speakers including Ms Mary Mzubwa Ndaro, Co-Founder of the Caravan Tanzania advocated for regional movements that “talk to each other” to advance a common vision as a collective, inclusive of young male champions.
+Ms. Mary Mzubwa Ndaro, Co-Founder of the Caravan Tanzania, advocated for regional movements that “talk to each other” to advance a common vision as a collective and inclusive of young male champions.

-Ms Cyizanye Allen from the Gender Monitoring Office in Rwanda supported the concept of repackaging the intergenerational partnerships to become an effective vehicle for nurturing young talent, promoting young women’s leadership, and active participation across all sectors to counter gender imbalances.
-It was clear that times have changed and pushing the relevance of the gender equality agenda no longer required a “business as usual” approach, but bold, solid and well-funded actions.
-Speakers also discussed the need to integrate Pan-Africanism in the feminist agenda and curate a unique regional narrative that resonates with the regional context.
+Ms. Cyizanye Allen from the Gender Monitoring Office in Rwanda supported the concept of repackaging the intergenerational partnerships to become an effective driver for nurturing young talent, promoting young women’s leadership, and active participation across all sectors to counter gender imbalances.
+It was clear from the conversations that times have changed and pushing the relevance of the gender equality agenda no longer required a “business as usual” approach, but bold, solid, well-funded and sustained actions.
+Speakers also discussed the need to integrate Pan Africanism in the feminist agenda and curate a unique regional narrative that resonates with the regional context.